Srividya1729/Recommender_System/Weekly_Updates/Updates.md

    1) Implement Sentence encoding based representation for user reviews
    2) Finalize and start implementing the final architecture (flat attention + memory / flat attention)
    3) Compare its performance with NARRE and DeepCoNN results
+   4) Strategy to combine deep learning based representations with previously developed handcrafted feature based representations to have a hybrid recommendation system

 <h3> Srividya Potharaju </h3>